 Winner of the Specsavers National Book Award and Waterstones Book of the Year.

 A Richard and Judy Book Club Pick.

-Beautiful, intoxicating and filled with heart-pounding suspense, Jessie Burton's historical novel, The Miniaturist, is a story of love and obsession, betrayal and retribution, appearance and truth.
+Beautiful, intoxicating and filled with heart-pounding suspense, Jessie Burton's historical novel set in Amsterdam, The Miniaturist, is a story of love and obsession, betrayal and retribution, appearance and truth.

 On an autumn day in 1686, eighteen-year-old Nella Oortman knocks at the door of a grand house in the wealthiest quarter of Amsterdam.
 She has come from the country to begin a new life as the wife of illustrious merchant trader Johannes Brandt, but instead she is met by his sharp-tongued sister, Marin.
 Only later does Johannes appear and present her with an extraordinary wedding gift: a cabinet-sized replica of their home.
 It is to be furnished by an elusive miniaturist, whose tiny creations mirror their real-life counterparts in unexpected ways . . .

 Nella is at first mystified by the closed world of the Brandt household, but as she uncovers its secrets she realizes the escalating dangers that await them all.
 Does the miniaturist hold their fate in her hands?
 And will she be the key to their salvation or the architect of their downfall?

 'My first instinct on finishing this book was to immediately read it again' - Hannah Kent, author of Burial Rites